Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

 and

 alongside to

 are constraints that are satisfied in the most general case.

-Intriguingly, we notice that in the spinor field equations the mass appears linearly and thus it may be positive as well as negative, and therefore it is possible to have two different types of spinor field equations; such a possibility is clear because if $m\!\rightarrow\!-m$ is accompanied by the discrete transformation $\psi\!\rightarrow \!\boldsymbol{\pi}\psi$ then the system of field equations is invariant, and consequently any solutions of the first is also a solution of the second.
-Therefore, the fact that we may have two different types of spinor field equations is translated into the fact that we may have two different solutions linked by $\psi\!\rightarrow \!\boldsymbol{\pi}\psi$ as it is discussed in \cite{Barut:1992gm,Fabbri:2012ag}.
+Intriguingly, we notice that in the spinor field equations the mass appears linearly and thus it may be positive as well as negative, and therefore it is possible to have two different types of spinor field equations.
+Such possibility is clear because if $m\!\rightarrow\!-m$ is accompanied by the discrete transformation $\psi\!\rightarrow \!\boldsymbol{\pi}\psi$ then the system of field equations is invariant, and consequently any solutions of the first is also a solution of the second.
+Therefore, the fact that we may have two different types of spinor field equations is translated into the fact that we may have two different solutions linked by the $\psi\!\rightarrow \!\boldsymbol{\pi}\psi$ discrete transformation.

-The full system of field equations is invariant under the transformation of parity reflection \cite{Fabbri:2013gza} and it is the most general under the restriction of being at the least-order differential form \cite{Fabbri:2014dxa}; the requirement of having all fields coupled in terms of field equations having derivative order at their minimum does imply that if we write the field equations in their most general form, then we do end up with the above result: what in fact this means is that we might have ignored all previous steps, and in particular it also means that we could have ignored all considerations on the equivalence principle.
-The principle of equivalence may be a guide in writing Einstein field equations but in order to constitute the structure of the dynamics of the metric tensor it is not necessary, its role being simply that of allowing us to interpret that metric as what encrypts the gravitational information; moreover, it is instructive to recall that once Einstein field equations are given, then linearized and taken in the static case for small velocities, they reduce to Newton equations, in which the metric is the gravitational potential.
-The principle of equivalence can not only be reduced to nothing more than a mean to interpret the metric as gravitational potential but in addition it can also be dispensed altogether.
-The principle of equivalence gives important insights but we can drop it if we only want to interpret the gravitational potential as the metric tensor and write the metric field equations in the most general complete system of field equations.
+The full system of field equations is invariant under the transformation of parity reflection \cite{Fabbri:2013gza} and it is the most general under the restriction of being at the least-order differential form \cite{Fabbri:2014dxa}.
+What this means is that arguments of compatibility with covariance, generality, and having field equations at their least-order derivative, are enough to lead to the above physical field equations.
+And this is true regardless the principle of equivalence.
+The principle of equivalence might have been a guide for Einstein from a historical perspective, but mathematically there is no need for it.
+Its role is reduced to that of an interpretative principle telling us that the metric is what encodes the information about gravitation.
+Moreover, it is common knowledge of Einsteinian gravity that when Einstein field equations are linearized and taken in the static case and for small velocities, they reduce to Newton equations, in which the time-time component of the metric is witnessed to be the Newtonian gravitational potential.
+Henceforth, the principle of equivalence can be abandoned.
+Certainly this principle may give important insights but it can be equally well disregarded, as the interpretation of gravity within the metric tensor naturally emerges from specific limits of the Einstein field equations and these come from arguments of simplicity,\! generality and compatibility with identities proper to the underlying geometric structure.